jimhester/wercker-step-r-check/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Changelog

+## 0.0.2
+- Use Warning for messaging rather than echo

 ## 0.0.1
 - initial release